Happy International Left-Handers Day: Celebrating Lefties In Singapore

 On this special day, we remember the daily challenges that left-handed people face which their right-handed counterparts don't have to worry about!
 Plus, we throw the spotlight on some very accomplished Singaporean lefties:

-Prime Minister Lee Hsien Loong signing the guestbook at the Pentagon on 1 Apr, 2013. | IMAGE: WIKIMEDIA COMMONS
+Senior Minister Lee Hsien Loong signing the guestbook at the Pentagon on 1 Apr, 2013. | IMAGE: WIKIMEDIA COMMONS

-Prime Minister Lee Hsien Loong
+Senior Minister Lee Hsien Loong

-In an IG post dated 13 Aug 2021 (yes, on International Left-Handers Day), PM Lee pointed out that he received his COVID-19 jab on his non-dominant right arm before revealing that “I’m left-handed, like about 10% of people”.
+In an IG post dated 13 Aug 2021 (yes, on International Left-Handers Day), SM Lee pointed out that he received his COVID-19 jab on his non-dominant right arm before revealing that “I’m left-handed, like about 10% of people”.

-PM Lee went on to mention the negative associations linked to left-handers, especially in earlier generations: “Some parents would forcibly train their left-handed children to be right-handed.”
+SM Lee went on to mention the negative associations linked to left-handers, especially in earlier generations: “Some parents would forcibly train their left-handed children to be right-handed.”

 He ended the post with a gentle reminder “that we are all unique in our own special ways, and we can all help build a more inclusive world together”.